opensearch-project/anomaly-detection/dataGeneration/README.md

 ### Quick Start

-In order to execute the script you must have a running OpenSearch cluster so you can supply an endpoint for the data to be ingested too.
-The current iteration of this data script creates data in a cosine pattern with anomalies injected with a random seed throughout.
-The dataset created will have two categorical fields to test a multi-entity AD (of type `keyword`) and two fields that can act as the two features fields (cpuTime and jvmGcTime).
-These two fields are of type `double`.
+In order to execute the script you must have a running OpenSearch cluster, so you can supply an endpoint for the data to be ingested too.

+The current iteration of this data script creates data in a cosine pattern with anomalies injected with a random seed.

+The dataset created will have two categorical fields to test a multi-entity AD (`host` and `process` of type `keyword`) and two fields that can act as the two features fields (`cpuTime` and `jvmGcTime` of type `double`).

 ### Example Request: